toystar4u/pointer/latest/rpi/README.md

 ## 4️⃣ Release Log
+- 2025-05-30 :
+  * add the message type 1004 for GPS RTK observation

 - 2025-05-07 :
   * add command-line options for setting the NTRIP caster's IP, port, username, and password

 - 2024-06-17 :
   * add the dedicated port for receiving RTCM1019 messages